 What stops you from relaxing properly?
-Should you fashionably try mindfulness, or try meditation and if the latter, which type of meditation?
 Many people don’t relax properly because they feel boxed in (consciously or subconsciously).
 Boxed in between the ‘because ofs‘ (past) and the ‘what ifs‘ (future).
 A little trapped in between everything that caused you to be where you are right now, and your future ahead with its challenges, demands, risks and uncertainties.
 Any resulting stress affects your mental-emotional/social behaviour as much as your performance at work or at play.
-Good news is that you can affect this greatly, it is not difficult to do.
+The good news is that you can affect this greatly, it is not difficult to do.

 Relaxing vs. Relaxation